uspki/policies/certificate-policy.md

     This extension SHALL be marked non-critical.

 #### 7.1.2.4 All Certificates
 All other fields and extensions MUST be set in accordance with RFC 5280.
-The CA SHALL NOT issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate.
+The CA SHALL NOT issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate and receives approval from the Policy Authority.

 CAs SHALL NOT issue a Certificate with: